We believe that Missions is the calling of all Christians.

 - W.A.R.M.
 (Westerville Area Resource Ministry): Partnering with WARM to provide food at Thanksgiving, toys at Christmas, and clothes and supplies throughout the year.
 To see what W.A.R.M. is doing in Westerville, please click here.

-- Fort Jackson/ Covenant House: We try to serve as an integral part of this ministry where formerly incarcerated men can live together in harmony as they transition back into "normal" life, using Christ as their 'Rock.'
-To hear more about Fort Jackson and Covenant House, please click here.
+- Fort Jackson: We try to serve as an integral part of this ministry where formerly incarcerated men can live together in harmony as they transition back into "normal" life, using Christ as their 'Rock.'
+To hear more about Fort Jackson, please click here.

 Serving people throughout Central Ohio who we would not interact with on a regular basis.

-- Praise Chapel International: Coming alongside our sister Covenant Church which is made up of mostly Congolese and Kenyan refugees, to try to help meet their needs.
+- Praise Chapel International: We have intentionally come alongside our sister Covenant Church which is made up of mostly Kenyan refugees, and to try to help meet their needs.
+(We agreed in 2018 to support them with a 5 year pledge totaling $20,000.)

 "To the Ends of the Earth"

 Equipping, mobilizing, and sending missionaries to mainly the unreached people groups of the world; as well as 'reverse missions' to reach the nations that God has placed in our own backyard.

 - International Friendships Inc: Providing volunteers for this International Student Ministry for airport pick-up, temporary housing, Holiday hosting, and providing conversation.

-- Barb and Steve Swanson: Currently serving in Sweden, where they are working with displaced Middle Eastern refugees.
+- Barb and Steve Swanson: ECC Missionaries serving in Sweden.

 - Evangelical Covenant Missions: The ECC, to which denomination FaithCov. belongs, is steeped in Missions to the nations and unreached people groups.
-FaithCov. gives a tithe to support the larger denominational mission efforts.
+(FaithCov. tithes on resources we receive.
+We are giving 5% to our local conference which supports new church plants, and 5% to the ECC, which supports our larger denominational Mission efforts.).